 As with all liquid fuel stoves, some knowledge and skill are required to be able to light this stove properly.
 You must prime the stove first, which involves burning a bit of liquid gas to heat up the fuel line so that the white gas turns to a vapor.
 This allows the stove to burn a hot blue flame.
 This priming process uses up a tiny bit of extra fuel (if done correctly).
 We found the Whisperlite to be more fuel-efficient than most other liquid fuel stoves.
 MSR says that 20 ounces of white gas burned at max flame will burn for 1 hour and 50 minutes — that's a lot of Ramen noodles!

 Getting the included windscreen wrapped tightly around the pot is important for the operation of any liquid fuel stove.
 Not only will this more effectively screen the stove from the wind, but it also boosts fuel efficiency in calm conditions.

 The Whisperlite's trail weight is 11.5 ounces.
 Though it is the lightest of the liquid fuel stoves, it's heavier than all of the canister stoves in the test.
-The MSR Dragonfly is the heaviest and bulkiest stove we tested, while the Snow Peak LiteMax Titanium is the lightest, as can be expected.

 Although the Whisperlite is not known for its excellent simmer control, we have experimented with cooking all kinds of things on this stove.
 Because it has been around for so long, people have developed lots of different tricks to cook more intricate meals.
 Most of these tricks begin with depressurizing the fuel bottle: prime, light, turn off, release fuel pressure, pump three times, and light again.